Yoga Foundations Training Program

 + Fees for the Program

-This price does not include your books, the cost of CPR certification, which is mandatory, or a $25 application fee, which is payable at the time your application comes in.
+This price does not include your books (we have a full lending library for those that have budgetary restrictions on book purchases), the cost of CPR certification, which is mandatory, or a $25 application fee, which is payable at the time your application comes in, either in person, by check, or by clicking here.

 Payment plans are available, and there is a small cash/check discount.
-Please contact Allie at firstname.lastname@example.org for info on payments and plans.
+Please contact management at firstname.lastname@example.org for info on payments and plans.